 There are limited data for outcome of transplantation in these patients.
 In the 2001 Registry of the International Society for Heart Lung Transplantation (ISHLT), only 1.6% of adult heart transplants were performed for CHD.
 Similar data was reported for lung transplant, whereas CHD accounted for one third of all heart-lung transplants.
-The most common diagnoses were the Eisenmenger syndrome and post-operative complex CHD (including the Fontan operation and postoperative atrial baf-fle for transplanted for CHD is not different from those with cardiomyopathy.
+The most common diagnoses were the Eisenmenger syndrome and post-operative complex CHD (including the Fontan operation and postoperative atrial baffle for transposition of the great arteries).
+In the pediatric population, survival for patients with transplanted for CHD is not different from those with cardiomyopathy.
 However, in adults, survival is worse for patients with CHD than for patients with acquired heart disease.